In Simple Nature, world famous physicist Dr. Leonard Susskind introduces The Anthropic Principle in an entertaining, accessible and informative way.

 A good discussion starter to explore the Anthropic Principle in physics, philosophy, religious studies, cosmology and astronomy classes.

 Dr. Leonard Susskind is a Professor of Theoretical Physics at Stanford University and Director of the Stanford Institute for Theoretical Physics.
 Susskind is widely regarded as one of the fathers of string theory.
 He is author of the book The Cosmic Landscape (Little Brown)

-Reviews & Awards"Highly recommended.
+Reviews and Festivals"Highly recommended.
 The best things come in small packages, and this short film proves that rule.
 In only eleven minutes, Dr. Leonard Susskind...explores perhaps the greatest of all scientific and philosophical questions: Why life?
 Or, more specifically, why life here?
 The film is a gem because of the many opportunities for discussion and inquiry that it presents."